Space elevator: Innovations and designs

-21st century
+21st-century advancements

 To speed space elevator development, proponents have organized several competitions, similar to the Ansari X Prize, for relevant technologies.
 Among them are Elevator:2010, which organized annual competitions for climbers, ribbons and power-beaming systems from 2005 to 2009, the Robogames Space Elevator Ribbon Climbing competition, as well as NASA's Centennial Challenges program, which, in March 2005, announced a partnership with the Spaceward Foundation (the operator of Elevator:2010), raising the total value of prizes to US$400,000.

 The first European Space Elevator Challenge (EuSEC) to establish a climber structure took place in August 2011.